 It’s a fairly short track, and after about a kilometre reaches a steel bridge that crosses Carroll Creek.
 The Carroll Creek Track heads up the valley and away from the creek via a metal staircase, to complete the loop.

 From the top of the stairs I’m back on the service trail that goes up to the Garigal NP office, and the start of the week.
 It’s been a pleasant walk; the section along Carroll Creek is really nice, and it’s a nice and easy walk along Middle Harbour.
-I was a bit slower along the Casuarina Track – it undulates a little and it’s easy to take the wrong due to lack of signage – so if you’re doing this bushwalk along a bit more time for this part of the loop.
+I was a bit slower along the Casuarina Track – it undulates a little and it’s easy to take the wrong due to lack of signage – so if you’re doing this bushwalk allow a bit more time for this part of the loop.